 Get a $100 rebate from Seattle City Light when you buy a new high-efficiency clothes washer.

-Dry clothes faster - because high-efficiency clothes washers spin out most of the water from your clothes, less time and energy is required to dry them.
+- Dry clothes faster - because high-efficiency clothes washers spin out most of the water from your clothes, less time and energy is required to dry them.

 Choose a model with a high Modified Energy Factor (MEF) and a low Water Factor (WF).

 Modified Energy Factor (MEF) is a measure of energy efficiency that considers the energy used by the washer, the energy used to heat the water, and the energy used to run the dryer.
 The higher the MEF, the more energy-efficient the clothes washer.

-Residential customers only, one rebate per household
+- Residential customers only, one rebate per household

 How to Apply:

-Purchase and install a qualified model between January 1, 2013 and December 31, 2013.
+- Purchase and install a qualified model between January 1, 2015 and September 30, 2015*.

 - Submit forms along with required documentation (as listed on the Clothes Washer Rebate Form), postmarked within 90 days of purchase.

-Allow 6-8 weeks to receive your rebate check.
+- Allow 6-8 weeks to receive your rebate check.

 Before buying a clothes washer, please make sure it is an eligible model.
 Simply having the ENERGY STAR rating does not automatically mean it is meets the eligibility requirements.
 There are some ENERGY STAR models that do not meet Seattle City Light's high-efficiency requirements.